Meet Tommy Smith

 Born in South Knoxville, and a former student at Giffin Elementary School, Tommy, and his wife Jamie, raise their kids, Carter, Caroline, and Avery, and work daily to improve the South Knoxville community.
 Jamie leads the South Knox Elementary Parent Teacher Organization, Carter builds things, Caroline sings everywhere she goes, and Avery will jump off anything.

 Tommy has lived in five neighborhood areas in the 1st District throughout his life, including Lindbergh Forest, Southside Waterfront, South Haven, Fort Sanders, and Island Home Park.

-Tommy’s day job at Ackermann Marketing & PR involves helping local businesses and nonprofits grow.
+Tommy’s day job at Avertium allows him to protect local companies from cyber-attacks.
+Previously, he spent five years helping Knoxville small businesses and nonprofits grow at Ackermann Marketing & PR.
 His business and economic experience includes marketing roles at ORNL Federal Credit Union and Dell Inc. Tommy holds an MBA in marketing from the University of Tennessee, and an undergraduate degree in business administration from Emory and Henry College in Emory, Va.

 Most importantly, Tommy understands what drives the quality of life for everyday people in Knoxville.

 Mentorship, housing for the houseless, and lifting the voice of the most marginalized is not advocacy, it is action.
 Tommy’s experience with helping people find jobs, raise their voice, and comeback from trauma is based on a lifetime of leading, mentoring, volunteering, and caring for Knoxville.

 Tommy puts people first.
 That means being responsive, transparent, caring, and effective.
 Consensus-building and effective progress means results for everyday people.